- Houston’s Opportunity Zones

 Valley Ranch in Porter, TX

 At the moment, the main development taking advantage of Porter’s Opportunity Zones is Valley Ranch.
-This 1,400-acre master-planned community is a new ‘village’ being developed by The Signorelli Co. is one of Texas and Oklahoma’s leading real estate developers.
-Once completed, it will have residential areas, retail, offices, healthcare facilities, and entertainment.
+This 1,400-acre master-planned community is a new ‘village’ being developed by The Signorelli Co., one of Texas and Oklahoma’s leading real estate developers.
+Once completed, Valley Ranch will have residential areas, retail, offices, healthcare facilities, and entertainment, all within walkable distance.

 Opportunity Zones Program